suzusou/OpenCV-Color-Detection/README.md

 # OpenCVColorDetection
 This program uses OpenCV to process cameraX information.
-If you want to install code→Downloadzip
+If you want to install  code → Download ZIP